davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 }
 ```

-## Avoid using Task.Result and Task.Wait
+## Avoid using `Task.Result` and `Task.Wait`

-There are very few ways to use Task.Result and Task.Wait correctly so the general advice is to completely avoid using them in your code.
+There are very few ways to use `Task.Result` and `Task.Wait` correctly so the general advice is to completely avoid using them in your code.

-### :warning: Sync over async
+### :warning: Sync over `async`

-Using Task.Result or Task.Wait to block wait on an asynchronous operation to complete is *MUCH* worse than calling a truly synchronous API to block.
+Using `Task.Result` or `Task.Wait` to block wait on an asynchronous operation to complete is *MUCH* worse than calling a truly synchronous API to block.
 This phenomenon is dubbed "Sync over async".
 Here is what happens at a very high level:

 - An asynchronous operation is kicked off.
 - The calling thread is blocked waiting for that operation to complete.
 - When the asynchronous operation completes, it unblocks the code waiting on that operation.
 This takes place on another thread.

 The result is that we need to use 2 threads instead of 1 to complete synchronous operations.
-This usually leads to [thread pool starvation](https://blogs.msdn.microsoft.com/vancem/2018/10/16/diagnosing-net-core-threadpool-starvation-with-perfview-why-my-service-is-not-saturating-all-cores-or-seems-to-stall/) and results in service outages.
+This usually leads to [thread-pool starvation](https://blogs.msdn.microsoft.com/vancem/2018/10/16/diagnosing-net-core-threadpool-starvation-with-perfview-why-my-service-is-not-saturating-all-cores-or-seems-to-stall/) and results in service outages.

 ### :warning: Deadlocks

 The `SynchronizationContext` is an abstraction that gives application models a chance to control where asynchronous continuations run.
 ASP.NET (non-core), WPF and Windows Forms each have an implementation that will result in a deadlock if Task.Wait or Task.Result is used on the main thread.
-This behavior has lead to a bunch of "clever" code snippets that show the "right" way to block waiting for a Task.
-The truth is, there's is no good way to block waiting for a Task to complete.
+This behavior has led to a bunch of "clever" code snippets that show the "right" way to block waiting for a Task.
+The truth is, there's no good way to block waiting for a Task to complete.

-:bulb:**NOTE: ASP.NET Core does not have a SynchronizationContext and is not prone to the deadlock problem.**
+:bulb:**NOTE: ASP.NET Core does not have a `SynchronizationContext` and is not prone to the deadlock problem.**

-❌ **BAD** The below are all examples that are in some cases trying to avoid the dead lock situation but still succumb to "sync over async" problems.
+❌ **BAD** The below are all examples that are, in one way or another, trying to avoid the deadlock situation but still succumb to "sync over async" problems.

 ```C#
 public string DoOperationBlocking()